chmod-sha/OverTheWire-Bandit-Complete-Level-Writeups/bandit 0-34/bandit3 to 4.md

 bandit3@bandit:~/inhere$ ls
 bandit3@bandit:~/inhere$
 ```
 To find hidden files in Linux, there is a command called `find`.
-Simply just type it into the terminal and it will show all the files that are hidden in our directory.
+Simply type it into the terminal and it will show all the files that are hidden in our directory.
 ```
 bandit3@bandit:~/inhere$ find
 .